Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we conducted a thorough analysis of the GWTC data to investigate the effectiveness of Fisher-matrix methods and the impact of priors.
-Our approach involved comparing the posterior samples generated by the LVK collaboration's official Bayesian analysis with the results obtained from our Fisher-matrix software, \texttt{GWFish}.
+Our approach involved comparing the posterior samples generated by the LVK collaboration's official Bayesian analysis \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt} with the results obtained from our Fisher-matrix software, \texttt{GWFish} \cite{Dupletsa:2022scg}.
 We not only used Fisher analyses alone, but also incorporated a method to apply priors, thus ensuring that our posterior samples were comparable to those generated by the LVK collaboration on an equal basis.

-We find that Fisher methods tend to overestimate parameter errors, confirming the findings of \cite{Rodriguez_2013} (see Fig.~\ref{fig:median_summary} and Fig.~\ref{fig:histograms_summary}).
-Adding priors improves the error estimate of parameters like chirp mass, mass ratio, and luminosity distance, especially when few detectors are involved.
-Priors' impact is even more evident for spin parameters that are poorly constrained by Fisher analyses alone.
-This is also reflected in the full Bayesian analysis.
-On the other hand, when it comes to sky location, including priors might only slightly improve the error estimates due to the inherent limitations of the Fisher analysis in handling multi-modal distributions.
+Since the true value of events' parameters is unknown, we analysed 30 different posterior samples realizations per event chosen among those provided by the LVK results.

+Our research is motivated by the ongoing uncertainty surrounding the reliability of the Fisher-matrix approximation.
+In the field of next-generation GW observatories, a lot of effort is being devoted to understanding their capabilities and making population-level predictions.
+However, due to the computational complexity involved in this task, the Fisher-matrix approximation is currently the only feasible tool to carry out such analyses.
+Therefore, our study aims at investigating the Fisher-matrix method, identify its limitations, and propose potential improvements to enhance its accuracy.

+Our findings on the validity of Fisher's approximation are centered around two main themes.
+The first concerns the interaction between SNR and correlations, multi-modality, and degeneracies, while the second focuses on the impact of prior information.